 In 1948, Holy Cross Corporation became Grace Hill House, Inc. The name Grace Hill refers to the area where the chapel of the present day Grace Hill Settlement House sets.
 At one time, the Mississippi River was clearly visible from this point.
 Since the neighbors commonly referred to the area as Grace Hill, the name seemed to naturally fit.

 Over the years, both Grace Hill agencies have continued to make changes to accommodate the neighborhoods they serve.
 In 1963, due to United Way funding requirements, Grace Hill became two separate agencies under the Grace Hill umbrella.

 In the mid 1970s, Grace Hill Health Centers received federal funding through the Urban Health Initiative grant administered by the United States Department of Health and Human Services, Health Resources and Service Administration (HRSA).
 The funds received from HRSA and other government and private organizations and foundations over the years, have enabled Grace Hill to grow and enhance the services offered to meet the health needs of more than 43,000 individual patients per year.

 In 2015, Grace Hill Health Centers was renamed Affinia Healthcare.
-The center serves as a dynamic and transformative health system, providing affordable primary and preventive health care services to residents in the City of St. Louis.
-Our five facilities are staffed and equipped to provide comprehensive Primary Care Services (on a sliding fee scale), in addition to an array of Health Support Services and Community Health Programs.
+The center serves as a dynamic and transformative community health system, providing affordable primary and preventive health care services to the St. Louis community.
+Our eight facilities are staffed and equipped to provide comprehensive Primary Care Services (on a sliding fee scale), in addition to an array of Health Support Services and Community Health Programs.